Best TV series to watch on Netflix right now (June 2020) - TheNewsTrace

 Homeland

-Typically a TV series comes alongside and the entire world pays consideration.
-That’s definitely the way it felt when Homeland first arrived on our screens.
-It was the well timed story of troubled CIA agent Carrie Mathieson, performed to nice acclaim by Claire Danes, and Nicholas Brody, a US marine portrayed by our very personal Damian Lewis.
-Carrie suspects Brody was turned by al-Qaeda throughout his time as a prisoner of conflict, and retains a detailed eye on him – as a nation celebrates a conflict hero, is he truly plotting their demise?
-Or has Carrie obtained all of it incorrect?
+Sometimes a TV series comes along and the whole world pays attention.
+That’s certainly how it felt when Homeland first arrived on our screens.
+It was the timely tale of troubled CIA agent Carrie Mathieson, played to great acclaim by Claire Danes, and Nicholas Brody, a US marine portrayed by our very own Damian Lewis.
+Carrie suspects Brody was turned by al-Qaeda during his time as a prisoner of war, and keeps a close eye on him – as a nation celebrates a war hero, is he actually plotting their demise?
+Or has Carrie got it all wrong?

-The eighth and remaining season has simply aired, and let’s face it, most of us have given up on it by now.
-However when it began it was stupendous – fantastically scripted and splendidly unpredictable.
-Whereas Danes and Lewis put in powerhouse performances, the present can also be elevated by a stellar supporting solid together with Mandy Patinkin, David Harewood and Rupert Pal.
+The eighth and final season has just aired, and let’s face it, most of us have given up on it by now.
+But when it started it was stupendous – superbly scripted and wonderfully unpredictable.
+While Danes and Lewis put in powerhouse performances, the show is also elevated by a stellar supporting cast including Mandy Patinkin, David Harewood and Rupert Friend.

 Watch on Netflix